(For use with 21 CFR 814.102)

 - Description of Device and its Use: Include drawings/diagrams, etc. For the specific proposed indication and disease, explain the scientific rationale for the use of the device for the disease and why this device is needed, e.g., "it can be used in place of more invasive procedures," etc.

-- If the device is proposed for an indication that represents a subset of a common disease, justify why that the subset is a medically plausible subset, e.g., "the device cannot be used to treat/diagnose other subsets because..."
+- If the device is proposed for an indication that represents a subset of a common disease, justify why that the subset is an orphan subset, e.g., "the device cannot be used to treat/diagnose other subsets because..."

-- If the device is for a diagnostic purpose, demonstrate that fewer than 4,000 patients per year would be subjected to diagnosis by the device in the United States.
+- If the device is for a diagnostic purpose, demonstrate that not more than 8,000 patients per year would be subjected to diagnosis by the device in the United States.

 - Note: supporting population documentation may include peer-reviewed literature citations, textbooks, specialized medical society proceedings, or governmental statistics publications (National Hospital Discharge Survey, National inpatient Profile, etc.).